September 28, 2020 2 Comments

 The Liner:

-The Skadi PSP comes with an included liner made from PowerStretch Pro from Polartec, a revolutionary fabric from that features reinforced elastic fibres creating 4-way stretch that meets the demanding push and pull of activity.
+The Skadi LRS comes with an included liner made from PowerStretch Pro from Polartec, a revolutionary fabric that features reinforced elastic fibres creating 4-way stretch that meets the demanding push and pull of activity.
 This agile, dual-surface fabric absorbs moisture from the skin while continuously wicking it to the outer layer for fast evaporation.
-The liner has a windproof panel on the back of the fingers to protect against the elements and is touch screen compatible meaning you can operate your devices without ever having to expose your skin.
+The liner has a windproof panel on the back of the fingers to protect against the elements and is touch-screen compatible meaning you can operate your devices without ever having to expose your skin.

 The Mitt:

-The mitt fits over the PSP liner and features our signature FlipTech on the thumb as well as a finger zip allowing you to reveal just one or all four of your fingers, depending on how much control you need.
-A button on the side of the hand keeps the unzipped mitt out the way so you can operate your equipment with ease.
+The mitt slides snugly over the PSP liner and includes our unique FlipTech on the thumb.
+Plus, there's a finger zip that lets you uncover just one or all four fingers—giving you the level of control you need.
+And here's the kicker: a handy button on the hand's side keeps the unzipped mitt securely tucked away, making equipment operation a breeze.

 The Combo: